KairosShop/Web-App-Kairos/README.md

 Develop a views where:

-### the client user can:
+### 🛒 the client user can :
- [*] See the offered products
+- [*] See the offered products
- [] View to compare
+- [ ] View to compare
- []  According to the result of the comparison, choose where it is convenient to buy your products, whether in the most economical place or all in the same place
+- [ ] According to the result of the comparison, choose where it is convenient to buy your products, whether in the most economical place or all in the same place

-### the supermarkerts user can:
+### 🏪 the supermarkerts user can:

- []  see the existing products on the platform
+- [ ]  see the existing products on the platform
- []  modify the price at which the product is sold
+- [ ]  modify the price at which the product is sold
- []  see the purchase orders
+- [ ] see the purchase orders

-### the admin user:
+### 🔑 the admin user:

- []  manage user.
+- [ ]  manage user.
- []  add new products.
+- [ ] add new products.
- []  see application orders.
+- [ ]  see application orders.

 ## Code 🔧